awsdocs/aws-cloud9-user-guide/doc_source/sample-docker.rst

 Step 2: Build the Image
 =======================

-In this step, you use a Dockerfile to build one of the available Docker images for |AC9| onto the instance.
+In this step, you use a Dockerfile to build a Docker image onto the instance.
 This sample uses an image that includes Node.js and a sample chat server application.

 #.
 On the instance, create the Dockerfile.
 To do this, with the SSH client still connected to the instance,
    in the :file:`/tmp` directory on the instance, create a file named :file:`Dockerfile`.
 For example, run the :command:`touch` command as follows.